MingFei2001/HeyAPI/README.md

 ## 📝 TODO

 - [x] Split `main.go` file into handlers for better organization.
-- [x] Implement a weather page using an external API.
+- [x] Implement a weather page using external API.
-- [ ] Add a currency rate page with data pulled from an external API.
+- [ ] Add a currency rate page using external API.
 - [ ] Add a database (sqlite) to store information.
 - [ ] Implement additional API endpoints.
 - [ ] Implement a testing mechanism.
-- [ ] Implement error handling and logging.
 - [ ] Dockerize the project.

 ## 📢 Credits